wpilibsuite/GradleRIO/docs/01-installing-gradlerio.md

 That's it!
 You're now ready to use GradleRIO.
 Deploy code to your robot using `./gradlew deploy`
 Build but not deploy your code using `./gradlew build`

+**Note:** Java users do not need to deploy Java to their RoboRIO, as GradleRIO will do it for you.